vic-ma/howtodismantle.github.io/_posts/2024-07-13-Brick-by-Brick-Writing-data-back-to-Databricks-from-a-Peakboard-application.md

 );
 {% endhighlight %}

-And here's the empty table after having created it in the Databricks workbench.
+And here's the empty table after having created it in the Databricks workbench:

 ![image](/assets/2024-07-13/010.png)